 A strong system of internal control, supported by appropriate audit trails, also enables organisations to pick up discrepancies or mistakes caused, not necessarily by malfeasance, but by simple human error.

-Internal Controls within larger organisations
+What is the role of Internal Controls within larger organisations?

 If the organisation is large enough, this critical role could be fulfilled by an internal audit team or outsourced to a specialist provider.
 It is the responsibility of Internal Control, working closely with the Risk Management function, to identify any weaknesses in the control environment and address them.